 NHL announces full All-Star Game rosters

-Edmonton Oilers centre Leon Draisaitl celebrates his goal with teammates left wing Patrick Maroon , center Connor McDavid and defenseman Kris Russell during the second period of an NHL hockey game in Ottawa on Sunday, Jan.
-8, 2017.
 Montreal Canadiens goalie Carey Price reaches out to snag the pack against the Washington Capitals during the third period of an NHL hockey game Monday, Jan.
 9, 2017, in Montreal.
+By GREG BEACHAM, AP Hockey Writer LOS ANGELES - Rookies Auston Matthews and Patrik Laine are among the players selected for the NHL All-Star Game at Staples Center.

 Add your comments below